google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/register.markdown

 ---
 layout: shared/narrow
-title: "How to Register and Install a Service Worker"
+title: "Register a Service Worker"
-description: "To install a service worker you need to kick start the process by **registering** a service worker in your page."
+description: "To install a service worker you need to kick start the process by **registering** it in your page."
 published_on: 2014-12-01
 updated_on: 2016-01-19
 translation_priority: 0